 The Group considers bank balances to have low credit risk when its credit risk rating is equivalent to the globally understood definition of 'investment grade'.
-The Group considers this to be Baa3 or higher per Moody's Rating Agency.
+The Group considers this to be 'BBB' or higher per accredited rating agency.

 Lifetime ECLs are the ECLs that result from all possible default events over the expected life of a financial instrument.